Sustainable Agriculture Grants

 - Your proposal contains a forecast financing plan, listing the names of all donors and their confirmed or expected contributions.
 Even if your project is selected by the Foundation, a grant agreement can only be signed when at least 75% of the funding (including the Foundation’s contribution) has been confirmed, with supporting documentary evidence.

 - Your NGO and/or your implementing partner must be registered and allowed to work in the intervention country.

 - Your NGO must have been in existence for at least three (full) years and have an annual budget of at least € 500 000.

 - The proposal must be written in French or in English.

-- The Foundation no longer funds biodiversity conservation and sustainable fishing projects in the coastal areas of West African countries.
+- The Foundation no longer funds projects in Cambodia.

 - The Foundation does not provide funding for university research projects, theses or doctorates.
 It does not award scholarships.